Of all of the angles in the City of Angels, none is more aggravating, prevalent and reliable than the parking ticket scheme.

 So how do you fight City Hall in a city that all too often doesn’t listen to its tax-paying populace?

 Look at some people that are attempting to do just that:

 Stop Los Angeles Parking Enforcement Corruption – The man who runs this site is fired up and on the job.
 Read his website and you’ll blow a gasket from stories of unfair and even fraudulent activities.

-Los Angeles Parking Freedom Initiative – Thes guys were kicking butt and going after LA Parking Enforcement, especially in regard to getting those outrageous ticket prices brought down to earthy levels, but their website is now offline.
-You can still find them on Facebook, but their last post there was months ago.
+Los Angeles Parking Freedom Initiative – Thes guys were kicking butt and going after LA Parking Enforcement, especially in regard to getting those outrageous ticket prices brought down to earthly levels, but their website is now offline.
+You can still find them on Facebook, but their last post there was over a year ago.

 And be sure to visit the City of Los Angeles’ Parking Violations Bureau page on Yelp where you can read over 300 reviews.